abhilashkrishnan/kafka-esb-scala/README.md

 #### Subject-verb-direct object

-For this example we are modelling the event customer consults stock price
+For this example we are modelling the event **customer consults stock price**.

 * The subject in the sentence is customer
 * The verb in the sentence is consults